michaelrsweet/pappl/doc/pappl-body.md

 ----------

-The system is an object of type [`pappl_system_t`](@@) that manages client and device connections, listeners, the log, printers, and resources.
+The system is an object of type [`pappl_system_t`](@@) that manages client and device connections, listeners, the log, printers, scanners and resources.
 It implements a subset of the IPP System Service
 ([PWG 5100.22](https://ftp.pwg.org/pub/pwg/candidates/cs-ippsystem10-20191122-5100.22.pdf))
 with each printer implementing IPP Everywhere™